 4 Product Marketing and Campaign Management Partnership Strategies

-There is a lot of debate between the differences and overlap between product management (PM) and product marketing (PMM).
-From responsibilities to reporting structure, PM vs. PMM is a popular subject.
-Less popular is another partnership duo that needs to nail messaging together.
-Often overlooked, the PMM and campaign manager require close alignment to achieve marketing results.
+There’s a lot of debate about the differences and overlap between product management (PM) and product marketing (PMM).
+But there’s another partnership duo that needs to nail messaging together—the PMM and campaign manager.
+These two roles require close alignment to achieve the best possible marketing results.

-In a smaller company, product marketing managers are sometimes tasked with doing more of the campaign management work – establishing messaging, creating copy, and sometimes even creating the campaign theme.
+In smaller companies, product marketing managers are sometimes responsible for handling a greater portion of the campaign management work.
+This includes establishing messaging, creating copy, and sometimes even creating the campaign theme.
 In companies of this size, the PMM serves dual roles on a smaller team.

-In larger companies, product marketing may sit under marketing (62%) or product.
-With enterprise companies, they may have their own department, as functions become increasingly specialized.
+In larger companies, product marketing may sit under marketing (62%) or under the product department.
+With enterprises, they may have their own department as functions become increasingly specialized.

-Overall, the top five responsibilities for product marketing managers are:
+Overall, the top five responsibilities for product marketing managers include:

 - Product positioning and messaging (92%)